Enhanced Partnership with Pakistan Act of 2009: Support for the act

-Critics and sceptics
+Reaction

 Many Pakistanis were agitated by the terms of the act.
 Foremost was the Pakistani Army, which said there were "serious concerns" with the language and terms of the act.
 The Times of India also quoted a Foreign Office spokesperson saying "The Kerry-Lugar bill is not a negotiated document."
 An article in Time stated that "The backlash to Kerry-Lugar is fueled by a widely held perception that President Zardari has bowed too easily to foreign demands."

 Pakistani perceived that America had tried to undermine the Pakistani Army through this Kerry-Lugar Bill.
 The bill's sponsor, Howard Berman said that: "Nor can we permit the Pakistani state – and its nuclear arsenal – to be taken over by the Taliban.
 To keep military aid flowing, Pakistan must also cooperate to dismantle nuclear supplier net-works by offering relevant information from or direct access to Pakistani nationals associated with such networks".

 Republican lawmaker Dana Rohrabacher, opined on the floor that: "the threat of radical Islam is real, but it's not going to be solved by us being irresponsible, with billions in taxpayer money."

 The then US envoy to Pakistan, Anne W. Patterson, heard a hot criticism over the Kerry-Lugar Bill from Pakistani COAS Gen Kayani and DG ISI Gen Pasha in a two-hour meeting on October 6, 2009.
 Gen Kayani had made clear to the Ambassador and accompanying Gen McCrystal, during that urgent meeting at GHQ, about his concerns.
 Gen Crystal understood the viewpoint of Pakistani Army and was not at all happy when he left the GHQ.
 Gen Kayani told them that there were elements in the bill that would set back the bilateral relationship, and critical provisions were almost entirely directed against the Army.
 The general was particularly irritated on clauses of civilian control of the military since he had no intention of taking over the government.
 "Had I wanted to do this, I would have done it during the long march [of March 2009]", Gen Kayani told the US Ambassador.
 The reported remarks of the American envoy were that rejection of the bill would be taken as an insult and smack of arrogant attitude but, contrarily, some clauses of the bill could also be termed as insult to the entire Pakistani nation.

 Zardari's support for the bill left him isolated in Pakistani politics, including from some fellow cabinet members.
 While opposition to the Taliban has grown, so has opposition to U.S. intervention on Pakistani soil, which was reflected in a poll claiming as many as 80% of Pakistanis disapproved of the government's relationship with the U.S.